VinGarcia/ports-and-adapters-go-template/v2-domain-adapters-and-helpers/README.md

 - `helpers/`

-This is an important distinction because helpers are meant to be very simple pieces of code that simplify a few common use-cases, and we usually don't mind depending directly on them, exactly because they are very simple and because they exist inside on the same version control of our code, so we can safely update them if necessary.
+This is an important distinction because helpers are meant to be very simple pieces of code that don't depend on the domain and also don't depend on specific external technologies, except maybe helper libraries like testify that are also similarly decoupled from technologies other than the stdlib.

-But the same is not valid for adapters, so having this separation expressed on the directory structure is kind of important.
+But the same is not valid for adapters: they can both see the domain types and also depend on external technologies such as databases, queues, email providers and so on.

+> Note: Not all adapters need to depend on domain types, and we could create
+> a third directory to differentiate between the adapters that do, we
+> could call them repositories, and the ones that don't.
+But in terms
+> of logical decoupling rules that benefit the code maintainability
+> this distinction is unimportant: all adapters are here to serve
+> the needs of your domain as specified by the ports (domain interfaces).

 ## Reorganizing the infra package

-For that we reorganized all adapters in the `infra/` package by nesting them inside a package that contains the interface they implement, e.g.:
+The `infra/` packages still exist in this repo but they are organized differently, we now have one upper directory for each interface implementation:

 - The `infra/http` package was moved to `adapters/rest/http`
 - The `infra/memorycache` package was moved to `adapters/cache/memorycache`